JC3008/DataEngineering_Kubernetes/eks_airflow/configuration.md

 ## VPC and subnets
 As cloud9 runs on EC2 instance, you'll need a subnet to emsemble it.
 If you don't have one, read the following steps.
 ### VPC
-Is a resource isolation protocol tha allows us to run our apps safetly.
+It Is a resource isolation protocol tha allows us to run our apps safetly.
 It is mandatory that a VPC is builded under a given region.

 ### Creating a new VPC
 * Give it a name